The 100 Greatest Memes Ever, Ranked

 As much as we love this guy, and his incredible feats, we hate to break this to him: He's basically the mall version of Chuck Norris Facts (more on that below).
 We still love you, and you were undeniably huge, my man.
 Just not quite the real deal.

 This turn-of-the-millennium hit found second life in the irony-soaked hands of a new generation, who find that relentlessly mocking the song is much more pleasing than listening to it.
 Peak "All Star" is owned by the lovable, neck-bearded Jon Sudano, who poignantly squeezes Smash Mouth lyrics into other popular songs.
-Smash Mouth had this to say about the meme: "It's funny because a large percentage of our fans don't even know what a meme is -- heck, we didn't really know either at first."
+Smash Mouth, who performed at a COVID superspreader event in Sturgis, North Dakota, had this to say about the meme: "It's funny because a large percentage of our fans don't even know what a meme is—heck, we didn't really know either at first."
 Yeah.
 Not the sharpest tools in the shed.

 The phrase may date as far back as Saturday Night Live's "Wayne's World," but it's still riotously funny to 13-year-olds the world over (and Michael Scott from The Office).
 Anything can become sexual, and these four words are the proof.

 It wasn't that long ago that former Two and a Half Men star Charlie Sheen took the word "winning" out of the sports realm and applied it to life in general.
-Unsurprisingly, his antics quickly spread to bros the world over and, uh, the current president of the United States.
+Unsurprisingly, his antics quickly spread to bros the world over and Donald Trump.

 46. Star Wars kid